-Just like a few spots that I discovered on day one, the Stone barns facility is seasonal, it’s a farm and an award winning agricultural center with several top of the line food service offerings which open in April, too bad.
+Just like a few spots that I discovered on day one, the Stone barns facility is seasonal, it’s a farm and an award-winning agricultural center with several top-of-the-line foodservice offerings which open in April, too bad.
 Regardless, a hike around the facility in March is better than riding by.
-I enjoyed watching a group of young interns working in a field near the entrance, watching a team of dogs herd a flock of sheep on a pasture behind the Barnes and of course the Hudson River view from the top of the property is spectacular, worth the extra ride on itself.
+I enjoyed watching a group of young interns working in a field near the entrance, watching a team of dogs herd a flock of sheep on a pasture behind the barns, and of course, the Hudson River view from the top of the property is spectacular, worth the extra ride on its own.

 Riding back to the truck called for a left turn onto rt.117.
-I rode with relatively fast moving traffic on a wide shoulder.
+I rode with relatively fast-moving traffic on a wide shoulder.
 Upon arriving at the Ossining exit, I rode down off the main road and headed north on rt.9.
-This was a much narrower road with a hard curbed edge and the cars and trucks were traveling at about 40 miles an hour, not optimal but for the mile long stretch but worth the short cut.
-After passing the impressive Sleepy Hollow country club I started to see signs for the Scarborough train station, a riverside depot that my morning train had stopped at 6 hours earlier.
+This was a much narrower road with a hard curbed edge and the cars and trucks were traveling at about 40 miles per hour, not optimal for the mile-long stretch but worth the shortcut.
+After passing the impressive Sleepy Hollow Country Club I started to see signs for the Scarborough train station, a riverside depot that my morning train had stopped at 6 hours earlier.

-My down hill ride toward the Hudson River was short and steep, at the end it opened up to a large riverfront parking lot.
-I arrived in time to buy a $3 train ticket then sit for 40 minutes on the deserted train platform in the afternoon sun made bright as it reflected off the river, lapping at the Manhattan bound platforms edge.
+My downhill ride toward the Hudson River was short and steep, at the end it opened up to a large riverfront parking lot.
+I arrived in time to buy a $3 train ticket then sit for 40 minutes on the deserted train platform in the afternoon sun made bright as it reflected off the river, napping at the edge of the Manhattan-bound platform.